Vanilla Dpup is a lightweight, community-built operating system based on Puppy Linux and Debian.

-This release series is based on Debian Bullseye packages and cuts the amount of technical debt and legacy cruft accumulated in Puppy Linux throughout the years, to prepare for big and disruptive changes like the deprecation of X.Org and GTK+ 2 in favor of Wayland and GTK+ 3 or 4, and the adoption of overlay as a replacement for aufs.
+This release series is based on Debian Bookworm packages and cuts the amount of technical debt and legacy cruft accumulated in Puppy Linux throughout the years, to prepare for big and disruptive changes like the deprecation of X.Org and GTK+ 2 in favor of Wayland and GTK+ 3 or 4, and the adoption of overlay as a replacement for aufs.

 Those familiar with Puppy Linux will enjoy improved responsiveness, low resource usage, reliable package management with apt-get

-, GTK+ 3 ports of of classic themes, GTK+ 3 ports of lightweight applications lost to time, Bluetooth audio support, fast web browsing thanks to DNS caching, ad blocking and privacy tweaks, shell completion, man pages, keyboard shortcuts, easy installation of drivers and multi-language support.
+, GTK+ 3 ports of classic themes, GTK+ 3 ports of lightweight applications lost to time, a modern audio stack with PipeWire and Bluetooth support, fast web browsing thanks to DNS caching, ad blocking and privacy tweaks, Landlock-based sandboxing for internet-facing applications, a fast save2flash

 Flavor | X.Org | Xwayland |